LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

 Some adjustments can be made to make the python scripts run faster

 #### `create_cylinder.py`

+Python code can be commented with `#` at the start of the line.
+Commented code is not executed and normally this is used to write explanations for the code.

 The script `create_cylinder.py` can be adjusted to only run if the electrodes are newly extracted by opening the script with a text editor and delete the `#` signs in front of these lines: